NovaCoderX/FitzQuake/README.md

 # FitzQuake
-Amiga 68k port of FitzQuake using my AmiQuake SDL port as a base.
+Amiga 68k port of FitzQuake using my own AmiQuake SDL port as a base.

 https://www.kristianduske.com/fitzquake/